tis-innovation-park/tm-vmm/doc/generated-files/testingmachine-manual.md

 ## Creating a machine

-To create a machine vm relies on the virtualization software.
+To create a machine vmm relies on the virtualization software.
 So if you want to manage a Virtualbox machine you (at least for now) create it with Virtualbox.
 For information about how to do this, read the chapter "Creating a Virtualbox machine".